KC-46 refuels 480th EFS F-16s during NATO air policing operations

 |1

-This work, KC-46 refuels 480th EFS F-16s during NATO air policing operations, by TSgt Maeson Elleman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, KC-46 refuels 480th EFS F-16s during NATO air policing operations [Image 4 of 4], by TSgt Maeson Elleman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT